thehanriver/ESP-Skills/skills/cluster-0/05/report.md

 ## Summary

 Installed driver and espressif tool chain.
 Problem with installation because user folder had a white space and couldn't change paths.
 So I made another User folder and downloaded esp-if there.
-Don't know if it will work for more complex projects but it works for hello_world so I will try other examples.
+Don't know if it will work for more complex projects but it works for hello_world and blink so I will try other examples.
 So far, everything is running smoothly with little or no errors.

 ## Sketches and Photos
 Screenshot of the terminal for hello world